byui-cse/cse341-ww-student-code/readme.md

-# CSE 341 Lesson 5 Class Activity Steps
+# CSE341 Lesson 5 Class Activity

+## Steps to complete activity

 - Create a GitHub repository.
 - Clone it on your computer and open it in VS Code